Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    Simulation completed successfully returning zero
    ```

    This is the textual representation of the deadlock path (starting to the end).
-To get the pictorial representation of the same, you need to use the `dot` application.
+To get the pictorial representation of the same, use the `dot` application.

 5. Locate the `$(COMPONENT_NAME)/Output/x86sim/x86simulator_output/simulator_state_post_analysis.dot` file path in your terminal.

-6. Issue the command `dot -Tpng simulator_state_post_analysis.dot > simulator_state_post_analysis.png`, and open the file.
+6. Issue the command `dot -Tpng simulator_state_post_analysis.dot > simulator_state_post_analysis.png` and open the file.

    ![dot file](./Images/dot_file.PNG)

-   The paths in the red indicate the root cause of the deadlock.
-In this design, if you observe carefully, observe the graph path 'n3-c7-n2-c6-n5', the edge `c7` is not sending enough data to the edge `c6`.
-From your graph code, `in[1]` is the stream input of the kernel `data_shuffle`.
+   Paths shown in red indicate the root cause of the deadlock.
+In this design, observe the graph path 'n3-c7-n2-c6-n5', the edge `c7` is not sending enough data to the edge `c6`.
+From the graph code, `in[1]` is the stream input of the kernel `data_shuffle`.
 This kernel expects stream data every iteration.
-However, the producing kernel sends one stream output every 16 input samples.
+However, the producer kernel sends one stream output every 16 input samples.
 This in turn caused the kernel to stop functioning, and the complete design went into the deadlock situation.
 Hence, the path from node `n3` to `n5` is also shown as red.
-7. Revert the changes you have done on `src/kernels/data_shuffle.cc`.
+7. Revert the changes to `src/kernels/data_shuffle.cc`.

 #### Scenario 2

 1. Empty the file `data/inx.txt`.
 Make sure to backup the file before emptying it.
-2. Repeat the steps 1-6, and observe the deadlock path now.
+2. Repeat steps 1-6, and observe the deadlock path.

    ![dot file](./Images/dot_file.PNG)

-   In this case, due to the insufficient input data to fill the input buffer, the kernel went into the hang state waiting for the input data.
+   In this case, insufficient input data to fill the input buffer causes the kernel to hang waiting for input data.

 3. Make sure you revert the changes for other exercises.

-   >**IMPORTANT:** The absence of deadlock for a x86 simulation does not mean absence of deadlock in a SystemC simulation.
-X86 simulation does not model timing and resource constraints, and thus, there are fewer causes of deadlock.
-On the other hand, if x86 simulation deadlocks, SystemC simulation deadlocks as well, so it is beneficial to fix the deadlock in x86 simulation before proceeding with SystemC simulation.
+   >**IMPORTANT:** Absence of deadlock in x86 simulation does not mean absence of deadlock in a SystemC simulation.
+X86 simulation does not model timing and resource constraints, so, there are fewer causes of deadlock.
+On the other hand, if x86 simulation deadlocks, SystemC simulation deadlocks as well.
+Fix the deadlock in x86 simulation before proceeding to SystemC simulation.

 ### Trace Report in the File

-Trace capability is used for debugging simulation hangs without the need for instrumenting kernel code or using the GDB.
+Trace capability is used to debug simulation hangs without instrumenting kernel code or using GDB.

-Consider Scenario 1 in the [Deadlock Detection](./README.md#Deadlock-detection) section, where the stream data from the producer kernel does not match with the consumer kernel.
+Consider Scenario 1 in the [Deadlock Detection](./README.md#Deadlock-detection) section, where the stream data from the producer kernel does not match the consumer kernel.
 Now see how to visualize the information using the trace feature of the x86simulator.

-1. Make the changes to the source code as mentioned in the Deadlock Detection section, Scenario 1, and build the project.
+1. Make changes to the source code as mentioned in the Deadlock Detection section, Scenario 1, and build the project.

-2. Open the launch configuration settings and select the **Enable trace** option.
+2. Open the launch configuration settings and select **Enable trace**.

-3. Run x86simulation by selecting the **Run** option under **X86SIMULATION** in **Flow** navigator.
+3. Run x86simulation by selecting **Run** under **X86SIMULATION** in the **Flow** navigator.

-4. Once the run completes, you can see the following information in the console.
+4. After the run completes, you can see the following information in the console.

    ```
    Processing './x86simulator_output/trace/x86sim_event_trace.data'